ADDA-js/learn-js/week4/notes_w4.md

 - I can define objects, retrieve object properties, and call their functions.
 - I can build object constructors to define object types.
 - I can add, update, and delete object from the page using my knowledge of the DOM.
-- I can implement event listeners to watch for user input.
+- I can implement event listeners to watch for user interaction.

 ## Do Now
+- Create an Array of common greetings in different languages, i.e. "Hola" "Guten Tag" "Ni hao"
+- Create a function called greeting, that when given a name, responds with a randomly choosen greeting from the list.
+If a greeting chosen, remove it from the list.
+- Create a function called addMessage, it takes a string and adds it to the list of greetings.
+- Prompt the user for a name, use the greeting function to greet them to your app
+- Prompt the user for a custom greeting, use addMessage to add it to our list.
+- Make sure it all works within the console.

 ## Housekeeping